wolfpup-software/file_server/README.md

 ### Run

-Run the following command to serve files at the `cwd` at `localhost:3000`:
+Bash the following command to serve files in the `cwd` at `localhost:3000`:

 ```sh
 file_server localhost:3000